 Acknowledgments: This work was supported by the Swedish Foundation for Strategic Research (SSF).
-The MMICs were fabricated by TSC.
+The MMIC was fabricated by Teledyne Scientific Company (TSC).

 S. Giannakopoulos, Z. He and H. Zirath (Department of Microtechnology and Nanoscience, Chalmers University of Technology, Gothenburg, Sweden)